22 Mar Why cloud migration fails and how to prevent it?

 Many IT pros had to move back apps from the public cloud to on-premises due to performance and cost issues due to lack of optimization for the cloud.

 Rigorous evaluation of the existing application, dependencies, and data are necessary.
 Before moving them to the cloud decide which applications should stay and which one should be discarded, and which should be modernized.

 Neglecting security issues

 Inadequate and incomplete security policies are one of the quickest ways how cloud migration fails.
 If an organization fails to identify sensitive data and security risks during the assessment, there can be data leaks, data loss, and other security breaches which can result in cloud migration failures.

 Identifying critical data, creating centralized security policies to counter security issues, enforcing compliance and infrastructure-wide secure access process, and opting for security as a service is necessary to mitigate preventable, strategic, and external security risks.

 An enterprise cloud migration is possibly a large-scale one-time process that takes time, effort, and cost.
 Even if you have the migration best plan, if your employees are not familiar with the cloud, the migration can have serious setbacks.
 There can be a risk of poor performance and cost control.
 Even worse, inexperienced staff can overlook many factors which can result in security loopholes.

-You can hire some experienced staff, but it is always best to invest in your staff.
+You can hire a dedicated software team, but it is always best to invest in your staff.
 Train and educate your staff and go for long-term coaching and mentoring processes so that you can leverage the full advantages of the cloud.